Skip to main content

 )

-Question-Answer Patterns
+Question-Answer Pattern

 # Q&A instruction

-question_context = mtp.TokenSet(tokens=(question, context))
+question_tokenset = mtp.TokenSet(tokens=(question, context))

-answer_response = mtp.TokenSet(tokens=(answer, response))
+answer_tokenset = mtp.TokenSet(tokens=(answer, response))

 qa_instruction = mtp.Instruction(